sborodach/all-trails/README.md

 There are two things to notice here.
 First, 1 and 2 star reviewers are scarce, as is often the case with reviewers on passion sites (in conrast to, say, retail—think Amazon).
 More importantly for the question at hand: the 5-star comment percentage is lower than both 3 and 4 stars.
 From this we can already assume it is somewhat likely that comments are left less frequently by 5-star reviewers.

 ### Comparing 3, 4, and 5 stars
 The null hypothesis for each test is nearly the same: comments are left at an equal rate between two of the three star groups, and the alternative hypothesis suggests there is some difference.
+Accounting for the Bonferroni Correction, I set the significance level at .017 and calculated the p-values for each comparison using a Welch's T-Test.
+Here are the results:

 ![reject or fail to](https://github.com/sborodach/all-trails/blob/main/images/reject_or_fail_to.png)

-The results show that the p-value for 4/5 and 3/5 star comparisons are below the significance level, while the 3/4 is above.
-Thus, 5 star reviewers leave comments at a different rate than both 3 and 4 star reviewers, while there is insufficient evidence to show that 3 and 4 star reviewers leave comments at different rates.
+We can see that the p-value for 4/5 and 3/5 star comparisons are below the significance level, while the 3/4 comparison is above.
+Thus, it is clear that 5 star reviewers leave comments at a different rate than both 3 and 4 star reviewers, while there is insufficient evidence to show that 3 and 4 star reviewers leave comments at different rates.

 **Further Study:**
-After learning NLP I would like to create summaries based on comments left by reviewers in each of the 5 star raating categories.
-I am most curious to learn if 4-star reviewers often leave negative feedback or constructive criticsm in their reviews.
+After learning NLP, I would like to create summaries based on comments left by reviewers in each of the 5 star raating categories.
+I am most curious to learn if 4-star reviewers leave comments than their 5-star counterparts since they have some negative feedback or constructive criticsm to share in their reviews.

 **Thank you**
 to Juliana Duncan, Dan Rupp, and Kiara Hearn for their guidance and insight throughout this project.